 And at one end of the café, a piano ringed by carved wooden panels and an old clock, whose second hand circled like a runner forever trapped on the last lap of the 10,000m: tired but determined.

 I may be out by fifty years, but it all felt quite Edwardian.
 The sort of place you might enter with a cane, top hat and the very best of moustaches.
 As if the 20th century stopped around 1910.

 Look out the window, and opposite is a 130-year-old house in the late historicism style.
 Instead of cars, you half expect to hear the rattle of carriage wheels and rushed clop of horses.

-Those billiard tables make an appearance in the Vienna Blood period detective series set around 1900, which tells you something about the authenticity of the interior decor.
+The coffee house make more than one appearance in the Vienna Blood period detective series set around 1900, which tells you something about the authenticity of the interior decor.
+And the famous “phone” scene between Jesse and Céline in Before Sunrise takes place inside here, too.

 An immaculately-dressed waitress brought me a house breakfast with quiet, studied efficiency.
 This included a selection of rolls, jam, butter (7/10 on the spreadability index), and a pot of coffee good for over two cups.